DoctorLogicProduct/dltest/landing-pages/plastic-surgery-website-design-get-started-2.md

   component: feature-1
   component_css: feature
   img_alignment: Left
-  headline: Build Better Content, Fast
+  headline: 'Custom Content, Built Faster '
-  text: Utilizing content in your digital marketing strategy is essential to SEO and
-    improving organic search results.
-DoctorLogic's Content Multiplier amplifies the most relevant and engaging content pages for patients and search engines.
+  text: DoctorLogic's Content Multiplier amplifies the most relevant and engaging
+    content pages for patients and search engines.
+Our team of medical content writers provide custom content for every procedure and service offered at your practice.
+    Individual web pages are then automatically integrated with relevant content such as reviews, before and after photos, video, and specials to promote each service and gain keyword authority.
   img: "/uploads/gallery-list-1.jpg"
   class: ''
   btn: []